parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 # Travel
 This section aims to provide the key information that you should think about when travelling.

+This will include key issues around;
+- Driving
+- Parking
+- Using public transport
+- Finding toilets
+- Flying and travelling abroad

-This will include key issues around driving and parking.
-It will also include other options for getting around and advice for travelling abroad.
+It will also include other options for getting around and advice for travelling.

 <div class="video-container">
 <iframe